-Here is some general information about your role as a mentor, as well as guidelines for the submission; RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet.
-We welcome project submissions in any programming language!
+Do you work on OSS and would like to support women and non-binary people as they work full-time on your open source project for three months?
+RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet.
+We welcome project submissions in any programming language.

 - What is a good project?

 - Still got questions?

 Mentors are vital to the program, as they:

 - are generally the ones to suggest a project

 - are the maintainer (or a core-contributor) of the project